open-AIMS/ereefs-documentation/README.md

 - **JobScheduler**
 Link: https://github.com/aims-ks/ereefs-job-scheduler
 The `JobScheduler` is triggered either when a new `Job` is approved or when a `Task` has finished.
-It submits `Tasks` to AWS Batch for execution based on the inter-dependencies of the `Tasks` as identified by `JobPlanner`.
+It submits `Tasks` to AWS Batch for execution based on the interdependencies of the `Tasks` as identified by `JobPlanner`.
 - **TaskHandlerController**
 Link: https://github.com/aims-ks/ereefs-task-handler-controller
 When a container starts processing a `Task` the `TaskHandlerController` updates the `Task` status in the database.
 It